 Full-featured on-premise solutions provide you with the tools to help monitor projects from a strategic perspective.
 They help you streamline all connected tasks and projects your team is working on.
 This is in an effort to improve the efficiency and productivity of everyone involved.

-Some of the common features and tools that come with on-premise software solutions are not that different from cloud-based project management services.
+Many common features and tools that come with on-premise software solutions are not that different from cloud-based project management services.
 These features include project portfolio management (PPM), task management, resource management, file sharing, scheduling, instant messaging, video conferencing, third-party app integrations and conclusive security measures.

 This is one of the core features of enterprise-level on-premise project management software.
 PPM features allow for easy resource allocation to maximize efficiency and productivity.
 It is a form of collaborative tool that enables you to schedule the availability and usage of certain apps and tools so that processes don’t get bogged down.
 All team members can perform their assigned tasks without having to wait for a particular resource to become available.